Washington lawmakers are more than halfway through their session. Here’s a look at bills alive, dead and somewhere in the middle.

 Transportation fuels: Another bill supported by Inslee would require fuel producers and importers to reduce the carbon emissions associated with transportation fuels.
 That measure has passed the House and awaits action in the Senate.

 Vaccine exemptions: The House has advanced a measure seeking to remove parents’ ability to claim a personal or philosophical exemption to requirements for children to receive measles, mumps and rubella vaccine.
 The Senate — which had introduced a broader bill for any required school vaccinations — has said it will take up the House bill and likely amend it.
-A measles outbreak has sickened 73 people in the state — all but one in Clark County.
+A measles outbreak has sickened 73 people in the state, all but one in Clark County.

 Youth risk orders: A proposal to expand extreme risk protection orders to include minors was approved by the Senate.
-The bill, proposed as a way to reduce school shootings, would allow courts to issue orders banning minors’ access to weapons.
+The bill, proposed as a way to prevent school shootings, would allow courts to issue orders banning minors’ access to weapons.
 It has received bipartisan support.

 Death penalty: A measure to remove the death penalty from state law passed the Senate and awaits action in the House.
 The move comes after the state’s Supreme Court unanimously struck down capital punishment as arbitrary and racially biased.
 The legislation would make that court ruling permanent by removing capital punishment as a sentencing option for aggravated murder.